tbadet/teaching/Bioinformatic_tools/Course_1/README.md

 - Install bioinformatics software using micromamba
 - Access the NCBI sequence database to retrieve data / sequences
 - Align sequences and buils a phylogenetic tree
-- Visualize a mlti-sequence alignemnt and a corresponding phylogenetic tree
+- Visualize a multi-sequence alignemnt and a corresponding phylogenetic tree

 ---------------------------------------------------------------------------------------